Quantum random walks on a beam splitter array: Generalizing the multiport beam splitter array

 \section{Generalizing the multiport beam splitter array}

-In this section, we present a generalization of the previous array, as depicted in Figure \ref{fig:bs96entradas6salidas}.
+In this section, we present a generalization of the previous array.
 The system is described using a parameter $p\in \mathbb{N}$, indicating that we have a square array consisting of $p^2$ beam splitters and $2p$ channels.
 Consequently, the Hilbert space dimension is $2p$, denoted as ${\cal{H}} = \{\vert n \rangle\vert n\in \mathbb{N}\leq 2p \}$.
 For this reason, the beam splitter representations belong to $2p\times 2p$ matrices.
+For example, refer to Figure \ref{fig:bs96entradas6salidas} where a system with $p=3$ is depicted.

 The beam splitters in this larger array must adhere to a similar set of rules.
 They should split signals that arrive at them and act as identity operators for signals that do not.
 Additionally, there should be sets of beam splitter operators that commute with each other as long as they belong to the same ascending diagonal.
 Consequently, the operator describing the action of each beam splitter is given as follows (See equation \ref{BnmGeneral}).